⌘+k ctrl+k

 Limitations of ART Indexes

-ART indexes create a secondary copy of the data in a second location – this complicates processing, particularly when combined with transactions.
-Certain limitations apply when it comes to modifying data that is also stored in secondary indexes.
+ART indexes create a secondary copy of the data in a second location.
+Maintaining that second copy complicates processing, particularly when combined with transactions.
+Thus, certain limitations currently apply when it comes to modifying data that is also stored in secondary indexes.

 As expected, indexes have a strong effect on performance, slowing down loading and updates, but speeding up certain queries.
 Please consult the Performance Guide for details.